Baluan Island: Culture

 In the early 20th century, the entire population was converted to Christianity, the two main denominations being Catholicism and the Seventh-day Adventists.
 Tok Pisin is normally used for Church services.
 Christianity does however operate parallel to other traditional belief systems, which mainly relate to illness and cure.
 Many Balauan people are members of the Baluan Native Christian United Church, founded in 1946 by Paliau Maloat.
 The creation of this denomination was in response to oppression under colonial administration from Australia.

 The Balopa Cultural Festival takes place on Baluan, which is the largest cultural event on the island and involves the neighbouring islands Lou and the Pam Islands as well.

-On New Year's Day every year, a set of bright lights appear in the night sky.
-The colours of these lights are said to be indicative of how good the following year will be.
-In a bad year, where the lights are red and white for example, there may be more sickness and more of the elderly may pass away.
-This phenomenon has occurred since at least the mid 20th century, and does not currently have a scientific explanation.
+According to a report in Air Niugini Paradise magazine, some communities interpret lights seen around New Year as omens for the coming year.